tadhgboyle/tab/README.md

 - Move to Material Design.
 Bootstrap is ugly

 ## Issues/Bugs:
-- When the order page (re)loads, if a box is checked and the cashier unselects it, everything is thrown off.
-    - Fix: On document load, loop thru form and set item sidebar
-- Disable submit button when anything goes wrong (balance, stock etc)
+- Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Change how to select items and quantities.
 Right now it is somewhat not intuitive.
     - 1. Allow changing quantity after checking box